 101 Independence Ave.
 SE, Washington, DC

-Provide educators with an opportunity to engage in discovery learning and to develop strategies to teach about Abraham Lincoln's presidency and the age in which he lived with Library of Congress primary sources.
+Provide educators with an opportunity to engage in discovery learning and to develop strategies to teach about the Civil War using primary sources.

 Participants will learn to incorporate images, manuscripts, letters, photographs, maps, and poetry, and will engage in activities that will help make this era in our country’s history “come alive” for students through hand-on activities.